IBM-Verify/verify-antenna-recipes/deploying/transmitter/container-runtime/README.md

 >
 > This implies that any receiver would need to either be issued a long-lived access token or OAuth client credentials
 > (generated as an API client).

+### TLS certificates for transmitter connections

+In the event that you are connecting this receiver to a transmitter that is using a non-standard CA certificate or a self-signed certificate, you have to perform the following steps:

+1. Obtain the public certificate of the transmitter.
+You can do so by accessing the `/.well-known/ssf-metadata` endpoint of the transmitter and exporting the certificate.

+2. Create a `ca-bundle.pem` file under `configs/keys` directory.

+3. Copy the public certificate into the `ca-bundle.pem` file.

+4. Add the environment variable in the `docker-compose.yml` file to override the CA bundle to be used on the receiver.

+    ```
+    environment:
+      - SSL_CERT_FILE=/configs/keys/ca-bundle.pem
+    ```

 ### Set up environment variables